luismbo/multi-magit/README.md

 #### [command] multi-magit-list-repositories

-Similar to `magit-list-repositories` but lets you select/unselect repositories using <kbd>RET</kbd> (the Return or Enter key, in Emacs parlance).
+Similar to `magit-list-repositories` but lets you select/unselect repositories using <kbd>RET</kbd>.

 The format of this listing is controlled via `multi-magit-repolist-columns` custom variable, which has the same format as `magit-repolist-columns`.

-`magit-repository-directories` and
-`magit-repository-directories-depth` to control which repositories will be listed.
+Use `magit-repository-directories` and `magit-repository-directories-depth` to control which repositories will be listed.

 #### [command] multi-magit-status